-An effective vertex in a model independent Lagrangian containing these modes appeared in Ref.~\cite{Carpenter:2015gua}.
-Early studies of an apparent di-jet anomaly reported by CDF \cite{Aaltonen:2011mk} considered decays into $\gamma,Z,W^\pm$ with multiple jets originating from transitions between two scalars with slightly different masses \cite{Carpenter:2011yj,Enkhbat:2011qz}.
-In this case the lighter scalar decays into two jets, a different mechanism from the one considered in this paper.
+Ref.~\cite{Carpenter:2015gua,Carpenter:2020hyz} have studied the decays of sgluons into $\gamma j$ via squark loops.
+Early studies of an apparent di-jet anomaly reported by CDF \cite{Aaltonen:2011mk} considered tree-level processes with color octet scalars resulting in $\gamma j,~Z j,~{\rm or~}W^\pm j$ final states \cite{Carpenter:2011yj,Enkhbat:2011qz}.
+Very recently there has also been a phenomenological study presenting constraints on $\gamma j$ final states at LHC \cite{Cacciapaglia:2020vyf}.